What is heartburn?

 What is the treatment for heartburn and acid reflux?

-- There are three kinds of medicines* to treat heartburn:
+- Medications.
+There are three kinds of medicines to treat heartburn symptoms:

-- For mild heartburn that occurs less than twice a week, you can try antacids.
-Antacids like Maalox or Mylanta can be bought at drug stores and grocery stores.
+- Antacids, for mild heartburn that occurs less than twice a week.
+Antacids like Maalox, Mylanta or Tums can be purchased at drug stores and grocery stores.
 Antacids contain calcium which neutralizes the acid in the stomach.

 - H2 blockers, or Histamine- 2-receptor antagonists are stronger and last longer than antacids.
 Famotidine (Pepcid AC®), cimedidine (Tagamet®), and ranitidine (Zantac®) are all examples of H2 blockers that are available over-the-counter.
-You can buy histamine blockers without a prescription at most grocery stores or drug stores.
+You can buy H2 blockers without a prescription at most grocery stores or drug stores.

 This treatment is available at Healthcare Clinic locations for patients 18 years and older.